-She is survived by her loving husband of seventy years, Dr. Bernard H. Cobetto; her six children: Bernard J. (Kate) Cobetto of Greensburg, PA; Gregory (Mary Claire) Cobetto of Harrodsburg, KY; Eileen (Dan) Carfang of Acworth, GA; Lissa Cobetto of Reston, VA; Jeanne Cobetto (Gene Finley) of Pittsburgh, PA; and Christopher (Laura) Cobetto of Montpelier, VA.
+She is survived by her six children: Bernard J. (Kate) Cobetto of Greensburg, PA; Gregory (Mary Claire) Cobetto of Harrodsburg, KY; Eileen (Dan) Carfang of Acworth, GA; Lissa Cobetto of Reston, VA; Jeanne Cobetto (Gene Finley) of Pittsburgh, PA; and Christopher (Laura) Cobetto of Montpelier, VA.

-She was “Bobo” to her grandchildren: Julie Carfang Deason, Sarah Carfang Young, Maggie Cobetto Lacy, Amanda Cobetto Faust, Annie Cobetto, Lindsay Carfang McClearen, Meghan Carfang Brewster, Emily Cobetto Smith, Elena Cobetto Smith, Jack Cobetto and Cooper Cobetto; 4 step-grandchildren: Kathryn, Anna, Clara, and Benjamin Finley; 14 great grandchildren, 4 step-great grandchildren and several nieces, nephews and cousins—all of whom she loved very much.
+She was “Bobo” to her grandchildren: Julie Carfang Deason, Sarah Carfang Young, Maggie Cobetto Lacy, Amanda Cobetto Faust, Annie Cobetto, Lindsay Carfang McClearen, Meghan Carfang Brewster, Emily Cobetto Smith, Elena Cobetto Smith, Jack Cobetto and Cooper Cobetto; 15 great-grandchildren, and several nieces, nephews and cousins—all of whom she loved very much.
 Family was of the greatest importance to Ellen and the love and warmth she showed each person will be deeply and forever treasured.